dominikwilkowski/cfonts/README.md

 Default value: `['system']`

 With this setting you can set the colors for your font.
-Use the below color strings built in by [chalk](https://github.com/chalk/chalk) or a hex color.
+Use the below color strings or a hex color.
 Provide colors in a comma-separated string, eg: `red,blue`. _(no spaces)_
-If you use a hex color make sure you include the `#` prefix. _(In the terminal wrap the hex in quotes)_
+If you use a hex color make sure you include the `#` prefix. _(In most terminals wrap the hex in quotes)_
 The `system` color falls back to the system color of your terminal.

+💡  There are [environment variables](#consistency) that can effect the display of colors in your terminal.

 - `system` _(default)_
 - `black`